valentinamoralesestudiantil/ETL_workshop3/README.md

 The objective of this project is to build an integrated ETL and streaming pipeline using historical World Happiness datasets from 2015 to 2019.
 The project includes data profiling, data cleaning, schema harmonization, feature engineering, machine learning model training, Kafka-based streaming inference, prediction storage in a MySQL data warehouse, and a Power BI dashboard.

+---

+Before starting, you must first install the different dependencies that will be used; these are located in: `requirements.txt`

+---

 ## 1. Exploratory Data Analysis

 An exploratory data analysis was performed for each dataset from 2015 to 2019.
 The analysis included the review of dataset structure, missing values, duplicated records, inconsistent column names, data types, possible outliers, and schema differences between years.